String harmonic: Tapped harmonics

+Flicked and struck harmonics

+Some players, such as Dimebag Darrell, used a less common technique to play natural harmonics.
+His variation consists of "flicking the string, dumping the [whammy] bar (...), [making] the string kinda flap, and just tap a harmonic" on the corresponding nodal point before releasing the bar.

+Mattias Eklundh has a similar technique, but it does not require flicking the string first.
+Instead, he uses his middle finger to strike the string on any nodal point, hard enough to make the string ring but without letting the finger press down on the fretboard.
+The vibrato bar can be used in a similar way Dimebag used it, making it easier to make the harmonics ring, but it is not required.
+Eklundh also frequently uses such harmonics in combination with normal notes, allowing him to use them in a more musical way.

 String harmonics driven by a magnetic field

 This technique is used by effect devices producing a magnetic field that can agitate fundamentals and harmonics of steel strings.
 There are harmonic mode switches as provided by newer versions of the EBow and by guitars built in sustainers like the Fernandes Sustainer and the Moog Guitar.
 Harmonics control by harmonic mode switching and by the playing technique is applied by the Guitar Resonator where harmonics can be alternated by changing the string driver position at the fretboard while playing.